ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 mostly compatible with pressure-vessel, but some system configurations are still problematic.

-Guix probably does not work for the same reasons as NixOS.
+Guix is in the same situation as NixOS.

 Other non-FHS distributions might also not work.